 Dr. Osgood serves as the principal deputy to the Provost and represents her to the university community.
-As Vice Provost, he advises the Provost on a wide range of matters of institutional importance, including operational and strategic planning.
+As Senior Vice Provost, he advises the Provost on a wide range of matters of institutional importance, including operational and strategic planning.
 As the Provost’s second, he is responsible for maintaining meaningful relationships with the president, other vice presidents, and deans.
-The Vice Provost plays a critical role in promoting shared governance as a member of Deans’, Academic Affairs and President’s Councils, and the Curriculum and Academic Policies Council.
-As Vice Provost, Dr. Osgood supports and provides leadership for the Office of Institutional Research, the Teaching Learning and Assessment Center, the University’s Libraries, and the division of Undergraduate Studies and Student Support Services.
+The Senior Vice Provost plays a critical role in promoting shared governance as a member of Deans’, Academic Affairs and President’s Councils, and the Curriculum and Academic Policies Council.
+As Senior Vice Provost, Dr. Osgood supports and provides leadership for the Office of Institutional Research, the Teaching Learning and Assessment Center, the University’s Libraries, and the division of Undergraduate Studies and Student Support Services.

 Dr. Osgood has primary responsibility for providing leadership in the areas of academic program and policy development, accreditation, assessment, faculty and staff development, program review, and serves as liaison with the Pennsylvania State System of Higher Education and the Middle States Commission of Higher Education.